MackaJunest/EzActuator/README.md

 - 24 to 1 cycloidal drive
 - FOC drive based on SimpleFOC

-The whole project is still under development and can be modified or changed.
+This project is still under development and may have some problems.